 Your dream must have a destination.
-While it is important to enjoy the journey, the end goal gives any task a purpose and direction.
+While it is crucial to enjoying the journey, the goal gives any task a purpose and direction.
 You must align your destination to those principles that are dearest to you.

 Now that we have the ingredients for a wholesome career in place, we shall proceed to answer the question – Is technology a good career path?

 Technology is one of the driving forces in the world today, and naturally, a career in tech promises to be exciting, albeit one marked with so much change that it keeps you on your toes throughout.

 But if one is abreast of the trends, the ever-evolving field is also one of the most fulfilling to be employed in.

 Going back to the question, "Is technology a good career path?
 Let us look at some of the most lucrative and in-demand careers in tech:

 The data scientist at the top of the list, a job that Harvard Business Review (HBR) ranked as the 21st century’s sexiest job.

 With most candidates possessing Ph.D.'s or master's degrees, data scientist managers can earn up to $250,000 a year.